Water1ock/Adversarial_Attacks/README.md

 # Adversarial_Attacks
-This project aims to evaluate the robustness of different models against 3 adversarial attack algorithms.
+This project aims to evaluate the robustness of different models against different adversarial attack algorithms.
 The current version has integrated 4 different neural network architectures that you can use to visualize the impact of various Adversarial attacks such as the FGSM Attack, namely:

 1. ResNet (results of robustness evaluation of the ResNet18 model specifically has been uploaded, however you can use the ResNet34, ResNet 50, and other variations as well)